 There are different types of cetaceans, and they are mainly classified according to their feeding methods.
-They are divided into two main groups; the odontocetes, which are the toothed whales, and the mysticetes, which are baleen whales.
+They are divided into two main groups; the odontocetes, the toothed whales, and the mysticetes, baleen whales.

 Just like the name suggests, the toothed whales typically have teeth.
-They are larger in numbers than their counterparts.
+They are more prominent in numbers than their counterparts.
 Currently, there are more than 72 species of toothed whales.
-Some of these include sperm whales, killer whales, dolphins, porpoises, belugas, and narwhals.
+These include sperm whales, killer whales, dolphins, porpoises, belugas, and narwhals.

-All of these species have cone or spade-shaped teeth that they use to catch prey before swallowing.
+These species have cones or spade-shaped teeth to catch prey before swallowing.
 Many of these prefer to feed on fish.
-The toothed whales are quite social marine mammals and like to live in groups, also known as pods.
+The toothed whales are exceptionally social marine mammals and like to live in groups, also known as pods.

 The baleen whales from the second type of cetacean.
-At the moment, there have been only 14 species of baleen whales discovered.
+Currently, only 14 species of baleen whales have been discovered.
 These include the blue whale, right whale, fin whale, and humpback whale.

 Cetaceans have blowholes that they use to breathe.
-When they want to breathe, they rise to the surface of the water, inhaling and exhaling through their blowhole.
+When they want to live, they rise to the water’s surface, inhaling and exhaling through their blowhole.
 They also have a thick layer of fat to keep them warm, preventing excessive heat loss to the water.

-Pinnipeds are further divided into three families; the Phocidae, which are the earless or true seal; the Otariidae or eared seals; and the Odobenidae, which are the walruses.
+Pinnipeds are divided into three families; the Phocidae, the earless or actual seal; the Otariidae or eared seals; and the Odobenidae, the walruses.
 All three families are comprised of 33 species of animals.

-Pinnipeds live in a variety of habitats, including ice, tropics, coastal, and the open ocean.
+Pinnipeds live in various habitats, including ice, tropics, coastal, and the open ocean.
 They may also be migratory or sedentary.
 They have flippers on both the front and rear of their bodies.
 These animals can drag themselves onto land and survive for long periods.

 The eared seals comprise sea lions and fur seals.
 You can tell these animals from the earless seals by their flippers and ears.
 They have large front flippers and can walk on them while on land.
 They also have external ear flaps.